Mo-Ashraf-Elsayed/Weather-app/README.md

 ## Pages:
 The app consists of two main pages:
-1. **Home Page**: Displays weather information for the selected city and includes a search bar.
+1. **Home Page**: Displays weather information for the selected city based on user location and includes a search bar.
 2. **Contact Page**: A static page with contact details (phone number, location) and a form to collect user emails.

 ## How It Works: